 If you’d prefer to keep your location data outside of WordPress the plugin is able to read KML, XML and JSON formatted with specific attributes.
 If you choose this option you shouldn’t have much more than 1,000 locations.

-If you already have your locations loaded into WordPress as a custom post type and have the location address information and latitudes and longitudes entered as custom meta fields you can map those fields so the plugin can read them.
+If you already have your locations loaded into WordPress as a custom post type and have the location address information and latitudes and longitudes entered as custom meta fields (including meta fields added with Advanced Custom Fields or similar), you can map those fields so the plugin can read them.

 If you have locations in multiple countries it’s recommended to have a country drop-down for region biasing.
 This helps Google’s Geocoding API better determine the region of the request.

-Specify a path to a JavaScript file with a style array from Snazzy Maps or create a completely custom one to change the look of the map.
+Specify a path to a JavaScript file with a style array from Snazzy Maps or create a completely custom one to make the map look however you want to fit the styling of your page.

 Distinguish location categories with different marker images.
 When the setting is enabled an additional Category Image field will be added to the Location Categories taxonomy allowing you to upload the image through the WordPress media uploader.